 Piezoelectric sensors generate an electrical charge when a force is applied.
 The diagram above illustrates the operating principle.

 Charges are generated proportionally to the force.
 The unit of measure for the charge is pC (10-12 Coulombs, which is equivalent to a charge of 3.12 * 10-6 elementary charges).

 Sensors that use quartz as the piezoelectric sensor material exhibit a sensitivity of about 4.3 pC/N. This means that if a force of one Newton is applied to the sensor, a charge of 4.3 pC is produced.
-Sensors like the new CFT/25kN use gallium phosphate as the piezoelectric crystal.
+Some sensors use gallium phosphate as the piezoelectric crystal.
 The advantage is that twice the sensitivity can be achieved in this way.
 Twice as much charge is produced by the same force.
 The charges are directed to a charge amplifier, which converts the signal into a 0...10 V signal.